open-switch/opx-build/README.md

 Any local packages you have built will be included in the installer.
 To exclude them, remove the `deb` files from the repo root.

-By default, the `unstable` distribution is used to grab missing packages on installer creation and fetch updates when running.
+The `unstable` distribution is used to grab missing packages on installer creation and fetch updates when running.
 To use a different distribution, use the `--dist` flag.